2300275/CS220AU-DP/README.md

 # CS220AU Digital Portfolio Template

 ## Overview
-The goal of this GitHub repository is to serves as a template for the [CS220AU](https://navigatingthedigitalworld.com/docs/cs220au) assignment.
-The assignment goal is to investigate China's internet influence to be  It demonstrates minimalistic approaches to:
+The goal of this GitHub repository is to deliver the assignment [CS220AU](https://navigatingthedigitalworld.com/docs/cs220au) from student 2300275.
+It provides:

 - project management using this `README.md` file, organized under the Overview, Tasks, and Log headings
 - web hosting through [GitHub Pages](https://pages.github.com/)